webiny/docs.webiny.com/docs/guides/headless-vuejs-tutorial.md

 Congratulations! 🎉

-We've have successfully created a simple page that displays a list of all created facts, all powered by Webiny Headless CMS and Vue.js The Progressive JavaScript Framework
+We've successfully created a simple page that displays a list of all created facts, powered by Webiny Headless CMS and Vue.js.

 > The same can also be achieved with other popular tools, like [Gatsby](https://www.gatsbyjs.org/).
-To learn more, click [here](<(/docs/guides/headless-gatsby-tutorial)>).
+To learn more, click [here](<headless-gatsby-tutorial>).